Phone Addiction

 When Should You Get Professional Help for Phone Use?

-Daniel Towle, a screen time coach who has supported over 1,000 families, recommends seeking professional help when phone use is consistently harming your child's sleep, education, relationships, or mental health — and when your own attempts to manage it have repeatedly failed.
+Daniel Towle, a screen time coach who has supported over 1,000 families, recommends seeking professional phone addiction help when phone use is consistently harming your child's sleep, education, relationships, or mental health — and when your own attempts to manage it have repeatedly failed.
 "If you have tried setting rules three times and they have collapsed three times, that is not a parenting failure.
 That is a signal you need a different approach," says Towle.
 The NHS Every Mind Matters resource can also help you assess the situation.

 1